-This Integrated Fisheries Management Plan (IFMP) for Prawn and Shrimp by Trap covers the period May 1, 2017 to April 30, 2018.
+This Integrated Fisheries Management Plan (IFMP) for Prawn and Shrimp by Trap covers the period May 1, 2018 to April 30, 2019.

-This IFMP provides a broad context to the management and interrelationships of all fishing sectors of the prawn (Pandalus platyceros) and shrimp (Humpback, Coonstripe, and Pink shrimp) trap fishery in the Pacific Region (British Columbia, Canada).
+This IFMP provides a broad context to the management and interrelationships of all fishing sectors of the prawn (Pandalus platyceros) and shrimp (Humpback, Coonstripe, and pink shrimp) trap fishery in the Pacific Region (British Columbia [BC], Canada).
 Section 1 provides an overview of the commercial, recreational and First Nations fisheries.
 Section 2 presents a biological synopsis and stock assessment.
 Section 3 provides a socio-economic profile.
 Section 4 describes the emerging management issues that may impact on management measures in the fishery.
 Section 5 describes objectives for the fishery, reflecting stock status presented in Section 2 and to address the issues identified in Section 4.
 Section 6 discusses access and allocation.
 Section 7 directs to the Appendices for the fishery management measures and procedures that will be employed during the year to meet the objectives.
 Section 8 describes shared stewardship arrangements to achieve objectives.
 Section 9 describes the enforcement measures to achieve the objectives.
 Section 10 describes the ways and means by which the achievement of the objectives will be assessed in the following year.
 Sections 11, 12 and 13 provide references, internet sites and a glossary to define terms.
-Sections 14 and 15 provide contacts and information on the Prawn Advisory Board, the multi-sector consultation process for the fishery.
-Section 16 provides an annual review of the fisheries in the previous year based on the performance measures provided in Section 10.
+Sections 14 and 15 provide contacts and information on the Prawn Advisory Board, the multi-sector consultation process for the fisheries.
+Section 16 provides an annual review of the fisheries in the previous year based on the performance indicators provided in Section 10.

-The Commercial Harvest Plan for prawn and shrimp by trap is attached to this IFMP as Appendix 1.
+The Commercial Harvest Plan for Prawn and Shrimp by Trap is attached to this IFMP as Appendix 1.
 Appendix 2 is the Recreational Harvest Plan.
 Appendix 3 is the First Nations Harvest Plan.
 Appendix 4 has diagrams of commercial prawn size limits and traps.
 Appendix 5 is an example of a prawn and shrimp trap commercial harvest log.
-Appendix 6 discusses vessel safety.
-Appendix 7 includes information from the Canadian Food Inspection Agency regarding commercial vessel sanitation procedures.
-Appendix 8 provides a diagram of prawn life stages.
-Appendix 9 provides a map of Pacific Fishery Management Areas, Appendix 10 provides an overview map of the Strait of Georgia Sponge Reef Closure Areas and Appendix 11 provides an overview map of the Hecate Strait and Queen Charlotte Sound Glass Sponge Reefs Marine Protected Area.
+Appendix 6 provides a marine mammal interaction reporting form.
+Appendix 7 discusses vessel safety.
+Appendix 8 includes information from the Canadian Food Inspection Agency (CFIA) regarding commercial vessel sanitation procedures.
+Appendix 9 provides a diagram of prawn life stages.
+Appendix 10 provides a map of Pacific Fishery Management Areas (PFMA), Appendix 11 provides overview maps of the Strait of Georgia and Howe Sound Glass Sponge Reef Conservation Areas, and Appendix 12 provides an overview map of the Hecate Strait and Queen Charlotte Sound Glass Sponge Reefs Marine Protected Area (MPA).
+Appendix 13 provides draft risk assessments for fishery monitoring and catch reporting for review, comment and revision in 2018.